9 Super Experiences!

 Day 1 - Welcome to Japan!

-Today you will fly to Tokyo.
-On arrival, your driver will welcome you at the arrival hall and transfer you to your hotel with a private car to ensure your arrival is worry-free.
+Upon your arrival in Tokyo, your driver will welcome you at your airport’s arrival hall and get you to your hotel in a private vehicle.

 Accommodation: Hotel East 21 Tokyo (Okura Hotels & Resorts)